-If hazardous materials are found, then the Agency shall promulgate written policies and procedures to ensure the safety of everyone in their workplace.
-A substance is considered "hazardous" if it is classified as either a "physical hazard," (flammables, explosives, etc.) or a "health hazard" (carcinogen, hepatogen, mutagen, etc.).
+Therefore, if hazardous materials are found, and there is any potential for exposure to any agency employee, then the agency shall promulgate written policies and procedures to ensure the safety of everyone in their workplace.
+A substance is considered "hazardous" if it is classified as either a "physical hazard," (flammables, explosives, ammunition, etc.) or a "health hazard" (carcinogen, hepatogen, mutagen, etc.).